smatechnologies/opconmft-docs/docs/encryption-definitions.md

 When completed select the **OK** to save the new definition.

-Related: Robo-FTP's Implementation of PGP, Backing up Robo-FTP's PGP Keys
+Related: OpConMFT's Implementation of PGP, Backing up OpConMFT's PGP Keys

-See also: Robo-FTP and PGP Cryptography, Configure PGP Menu
+See also: OpConMFT and PGP Cryptography, Configure PGP Menu

 ## TLS Certificates and Signing Requests
 A certificate is a digitally signed document that identifies a person, organization, or server and provides a copy of their public key for encryption.
 The digital signature may either be